qlu-lab/QUAIL/README.md

 ### Genotype file

-The input genotype file need to be in the plink bed/bim/fam format.
-The path only inlcudes the prefix not the suffix.
-For exmaple, the path to input genotype file is `geno` where the genotype files are `geno.bed, geno.bim, geno.fam`.
+The input genotype file needs to be in the plink bed/bim/fam format.
+The path only includes the prefix, not the suffix.
+For example, the path to the input genotype file is `geno` where the genotype files are `geno.bed, geno.bim, geno.fam`.

 ### vPGS file

-The input vPGS file need to be a n x 3 table, where n is the sample size.
-The columns in order are the FID, IID and the vPGS.
+The input vPGS file needs to be an n x 3 table, where n is the sample size.
+The columns in order are the FID, IID, and the vPGS.
 Here is an example of the vPGS file `vpgs.txt`:
 ```
 FID	IID	vpgs
 1000	1000	-0.166044638683817